Program overview

 Graduates of the Environmental Technician program can pursue a variety of entry-level positions in the environmental sector.
 Potential career options include:

-• Remediation Technician: Responsible for cleaning up contaminated sites and ensuring compliance with environmental regulations.
+• Remediation Technician: Responsible for cleaning up contaminated sites and restoring them to safe conditions.

-• Geographical Information Systems (GIS) Technician: Utilizes GIS technology to analyze spatial data related to environmental issues.
+• Geographical Information Systems (GIS) Technician: Utilizes GIS technology to analyze spatial data related to environmental projects.

 • Contaminated Site Assessor: Evaluates sites for contamination and recommends remediation strategies.

-• Water and Wastewater Facility Operator: Manages operations at facilities that treat and distribute water and wastewater.
+• Water and Wastewater Facility Operator: Manages operations at facilities that treat water and wastewater.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.